 For a very short time in January and February it is possible to find Seville Oranges on the markets - well, at least in England.
 Here in Brussels the famous bitter-sweet oranges are a little more tricky to get hold of.
-So, following several imports from England over the years - thank you Helen... and especially for the gorgeous birthday-preserving pan :-) - I finally managed to find them at Rob.
-Not sure why that thought had never crossed my mind.
-But it's true that at Rob's - although not the usual shop to buy our groceries, I admit we do go there sometimes for a special treat in the weekend - we have managed to find the most unusual ingredients.
-Actually, come to think of it, it's rather far from us, so with it's exceptional food variety and worth that special journey, does that make it a 3-star supermarket in Michelin terms?
+So, following several imports from England over the years - thank you Helen... and especially for my gorgeous birthday-preserving pan :-) - I finally managed to find them at Rob.
+Not sure why that thought had never crossed my mind before - I guess I just love our trips to England :-) But it's true, at Rob's - although not the usual shop to buy our groceries, I admit we do go there sometimes for a special treat in the weekend - and we have managed to find the most unusual ingredients there.
+Actually, come to think of it, it's rather far from us, so with it's exceptional food variety and worth that special journey, does that make it a 3-star grocery store in Michelin terms?

-Anyway, trip to UK or trip to Rob, both are not just fun but well worth it, as the rather bitter-sweet, sour Seville oranges add a unique and distinctive flavour to the Marmalade that cannot be achieved with ordinary Oranges.
-Deliciously tangy and fruity, with a gentle bitterness, studded with pieces of orange peel.
-On warm buttered toast, a fresh croissant... with a steaming hot cappuccino, espresso or tea - breakfast heaven.
+Anyway, trip to UK or trip to Rob, both are not just fun but well worth it, as the rather bitter-sweet, sour Seville oranges add a unique and distinct flavour to the Marmalade that cannot be achieved with ordinary Oranges.
+Deliciously tangy and fruity, with a subtle bitterness, studded with pieces of orange peel.
+On warm buttered toast, a fresh croissant... with a steaming hot cappuccino, espresso or tea on the side - breakfast heaven.
 Or a spoonful straight from the jar, at any time of day.
 Yum!
 But watch out, once home-made, there is no way back.